SushmithaKeerthy/PandorasBox/DataVizProject-main/README.md

-# DataVizProject
+# A Data Visualization Project
-Data Viz Project
+Pandora's Box: A Visual representaion of spread of the pandemics across the world on a timeline